Jce750/1DV610_L2/L3_Reflections.md

 ## Chapter 9: Unit Tests

 __Three Laws of TDD (Test-Driven Development)__
 It is one of those principles that give you adult points.
 Keep disciplined and do only as much needed to solve the problem.
 Take your lean requirement.
 Write a failing test.
 Write the exact code to satisfy the test.
-Prettyfy the code.
-Do not overengineer things.
+Prettify the code.
+Do not over engineer things.
 I scored zero.
 My approach was to add a lot of fun stuff to the library.
-Neglect the time limitation aspect and naivly hope that I could manage to implement a tetris a picture analyzer and battleship application.
+Neglect the time limitation aspect and in a naiv manner hope that I could manage to implement a tetris a picture analyzer and battleship application.
 Putting myself on the edge with code being so red that you could hear Jingle Bells ringing in your ears.
 Then build tests and start debugging and refactoring all at once.
 Yes, I know it is bad!
 __Fast Tests__
 Once my tests are there I love them and I run them a lot.
 I guess the speed issue is beyond the scoop of my simple app.
 __Independent Tests__